 Start an asynchronous receive.

-template< typename MutableBufferSequence, typename ReadToken = DEFAULT> DEDUCED async_receive_from( const MutableBufferSequence & buffers, endpoint_type & sender_endpoint, ReadToken && token = DEFAULT);
+template< typename MutableBufferSequence, typename ReadToken = DEFAULT> DEDUCED async_receive( const MutableBufferSequence & buffers, socket_base::message_flags flags, ReadToken && token = DEFAULT);

-This function is used to asynchronously receive a datagram.
+This function is used to asynchronously receive data from the stream socket.
 It is an initiating function for an asynchronous operation, and always returns immediately.

 One or more buffers into which the data will be received.
 Although the buffers object may be copied as necessary, ownership of the underlying memory blocks is retained by the caller, which must guarantee that they remain valid until the completion handler is called.